 - Optional: pumpkin and sunflower seeds

-In a mason jar that's at least 12oz combine the milk with vanilla and honey.
+- In a mason jar that's at least 12oz, combine the milk with vanilla and honey.
 Shake, shake, shake your booty (and the container) till fully combined.
-Add the 1/4 cup of chia seeds and shake a little more.
-Place in the fridge up to 1.5 hours or overnight.
+Add the ¼ cup of chia seeds and shake a little more.
+Place in the fridge for 30 minutes, then stir the seeds to make sure they're fully mixed with the milk.
+Continue to chill for another hour or overnight.